I’ve searched for a long time and finally found a US regular bank that will let me open a free checking account. It is BBVA Compass bank.

 To open a checking account, you must personally visit a physical branch in US and spend 40 minutes on an interview.
 You will leave the branch with an open account and routing numbers containing a $26 balance plus valid user and password that can be used on BBVA’s app and Internet banking.
 Free Visa debit card will arrive to some US address in a week or two, so no ATM until then.

 They have 2 free checking account types.
-The NBA Checking type is better – and this is the one you should open – because it gives you free access to AllPoint ATMs, which are very popular throughout US, and can be found in almost every 7 Eleven store.
+You should chose the one that includes free or charge AllPoint ATM usage which are very popular throughout US, and can be found in almost every 7 Eleven store.
 Use the AllPoint app to find one near you.

 Requirements to open the account

 Here is a list of informations you need to bring to the interview on the branch to open an account.
 Bring them written and printed on a piece of paper to speed up the work of the branch employee: